surniaulula/wpsso-rrssb/readme.txt

 = 1.13.1-dev.2 =

-(2018/12/17) Removed the addition of $wp_query->query from the transient cache array key values.
+(2018/12/17) Removed $wp_query as a salt for transient cache array index keys.

 = 1.13.0 =